qtop/qtop/docs/secure-coding-pyscg.md

 ### 6. Dependency currency (pinned CI set)

-pip-audit on `requirements-ci.txt`: `pip 24.0` carries 5 advisories
-(PYSEC-2026-196, GHSA-4xh5-x5gv-qwph, GHSA-6vgw-5pg2-w6jp,
-GHSA-58qw-9mgm-455v, GHSA-jp4c-xjxw-mgf9) and `pytest 8.2.2` one
-(GHSA-6w46-j5rx-g56g). `setuptools 78.1.1` adds one advisory.
-These are CI-only dependencies; the qtop runtime deliberately has none, so exposure is the CI environment, not clusters.
-Proposed next step: bump the three pins in a dedicated PR after the matrix proves them green.
+On Python 3.10 and newer, `requirements-ci.txt` now selects `pip 26.2` and `setuptools 83.0.0`; pip-audit reports no finding for either, clearing the six previously recorded packaging-tool advisories. `pytest 8.2.2` retains one finding (PYSEC-2026-1845, fixed in 9.0.3), so the modern CI baseline is one advisory in one pinned dependency.

+Both packaging-tool releases require Python 3.10 or newer.
+Python 3.9 matrix lanes therefore keep their image or virtual-environment bootstrap tools and use the pinned test dependencies, while Python 3.6--3.8 lanes remain on the dependency-light compatibility gate.
+This is a CI-only boundary: the qtop runtime deliberately has no dependencies.
+Proposed next step: assess pytest 9.0.3 compatibility as a separate pin change.
 GitLab Dependency Scanning is an Ultimate feature, so `pip-audit` remains the portable local check.

 ### 7. Text and encoding trust